goopscoop/ga-react-tutorial/Notes/5-settingUpRedux.md

 )(ToDoApp);
 ```

+6. Provider

-6. We're nearly done with setting up Redux.
+We're nearly done with setting up Redux.
 For the final step in getting all of this revved, we need to go back to the `app.js` file.

 First, we need to import a few things.
-We no longer need out `ToDoApp` component, because that is now going to be replaced by our `ToDoAppContainer`.
+We no longer need our `ToDoApp` component, because that is now going to be replaced by our `ToDoAppContainer`.
 We also need to import our `configureStore` function, as well as a final helper Component from `react-redux` called `Provider`.
 So add these to the top of the `app.js` file:

 ```javascript
 import { Provider } from 'react-redux';